InFusionSurf: Refining Neural RGB-D Surface Reconstruction Using Per-Frame Intrinsic Refinement and TSDF Fusion Prior Learning: Related work

 \subsection{Neural radiance field and depth}

-Ever since Mildenhall \etal proposed NeRF~\cite{nerf}, various attempts at adapting the neural radiance field representation and the volume rendering scheme to the depth images have been made.
-Some incorporated depth priors for better novel view synthesis~\cite{MVSNeRF, NerfingMVS, depthNeRF, DONeRF}, while others used implicit neural representations for 3D surface reconstruction~\cite{NeuS, IDR, UNISURF, iMap, iSDF, ConvOccupancy, IM-GAN}.
+Various attempts have been made to adapt the neural radiance field representation and volume rendering scheme~\cite{nerf} to depth images.
+Some methods incorporated depth priors for better novel view synthesis~\cite{depthNeRF, DONeRF}, while others used implicit neural representations for 3D surface reconstruction~\cite{NeuralRGBD, GOSurf}.

-Among the methods for 3D reconstruction from RGB-D images, using a hybrid representation with both TSDF and volumetric radiance fields to incorporate the signed distance values into the classical volume rendering scheme saw the most success.
-Neural RGB-D~\cite{NeuralRGBD} used two separate MLP networks to reconstruct 3D scenes with great accuracy, demonstrating the effectiveness of mixing photometric and depth loss terms.
-It additionally utilized pose optimization and deformation field correction techniques to further improve the quality.
-However, it takes a long time (9 to 13 hours) to optimize the networks, making it impractical for any time-sensitive applications.